skx/overseer/README.md

 * Via a queue
    * For huge networks, or a huge number of tests.

-In both cases the way that you get started is to write a series of tests, which describe the hosts & services you wish to monitor.
-You can look at the [sample tests](input.txt) to get an idea of what is permitted.
+In both cases the way that you get started is to write a series of tests, which describe the hosts & services you wish to monitor, then you'll need to execute the tests (to actually test hosts/services).

 ### Running Locally

-Assuming you have a "small" network you can then execute your tests directly like this:
+Assuming you have a "small" network you can then execute your tests directly like so:

       $ overseer local -verbose test.file.1 test.file.2 .. test.file.N

 Each specified file will then be parsed and the tests executed one by one.

-Because `-verbose` has been specified the tests, and their results, will be output to the console.
+Because `-verbose` has been specified the tests, and their results, will be displayed upon the console as they are executed.

 In real-world situation you'd also define an MQ-host too, such that the results would be reported to it: